vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/holy-ground_Bakker/02_Studies_in_the_Early_History_and_Culture_of_North_India/21_Monuments_to_the_Dead_in_Ancient_North_India.md

 As in Ahicchatra, the various platforms are

 constructed over brick boxes filled with rubble, earth and stones, a construction device also know from stūpa  domes.
 The mistake the Mansar excavators have made is that they have confounded similarity with identity.
-Mansar, like Ahicchatra, is definitively a Śaiva sanctuary, identities corroborated at both sites by beautiful 5th-century Śaiva sculptures, of terracotta in Ahicchatra, of red sandstone in Mansar̥ Are we to classify the Mansar structure as an aid
+Mansar, like Ahicchatra, is definitively a Śaiva sanctuary, identities corroborated at both sites by beautiful 5th-century Śaiva sculptures, of terracotta in Ahicchatra, of red sandstone in Mansar̥ Are we to classify the Mansar structure as an aiḍūka?

-. ūka?

 Plate 86